The Department of Music

 Alumni Hall seats approximately 100 audience members, and is used for student recitals and chamber music concerts.
 Located in Student Center.

 Our individual practice facilities are open to all students, regardless of major.
 Priority is given to music majors.
-Located in Welte Hall and DiLoretto Hall.
+Located in Welte Hall.

 Music Computer Lab